Bond amounts and payments

 For residents in rooming houses, the maximum amount of bond depends on the type of agreement they have.

-• The bond cannot be more than 28 days’ rent for residents on a fixed term rooming house agreement.
+• The bond can''t be more than 28 days’ rent for residents on a fixed term rooming house agreement.

-• The bond cannot be more than 14 days’ rent for residents who are not on fixed term agreements.
+• The bond cant be more than 14 days’ rent for residents who are'n't on fixed term agreements.

 Maximum bond amount for caravan park residents

-The bond cannot be more than one month’s rent or hiring charge in a caravan park.
+The bond can't be more than one month’s rent or hiring charge in a caravan park.

-A park owner cannot ask for a bond unless the parties have a written residency agreement.
+A park owner can't ask for a bond unless the parties have a written residency agreement.

-Someone renting a caravan and a site separately may have to pay two bonds: one for the caravan and one for the site.
+Someone renting a caravan and a site separately may have to pay 2 separate bonds: one for the caravan and another for the site.

 Maximum bond amount for part 4A park residents who own their moveable dwelling